deshaw/versioned-hdf5/docs/development.md

 - Do not use tools to think or speak for you in discussions, code reviews, or any other interactions.
+- The AI agent can exclusively open *draft* PRs that are clearly tagged as being written by unsupervised AI.
+There is a `open-pr` agent skill that explains how.
-- Before you open a PR, you (the human) must fully review, understand, and approve everything that the AI agent wrote.
+- You (the human) **must fully review, understand, and approve** everything that the AI agent wrote.
+You must replace all AI-generated prose with your own human thoughts.
+- Only after your personal review and cleanup happened, you can remove the disclaimer and mark the PR as ready to be reviewed.

+### TL;DR version

+**Maintainers will close, without reading it, any issue or PR that looks written by AI.**
+First draft written by AI is OK.
+Final PR is not.